Euler Obstructed Cooper Pairing: Nodal Superconductivity and Hinge Majorana Zero Modes

-All previous studies on the topologically obstructed Cooper pairing share the following three features.
+All previous studies on the topologically obstructed Cooper pairing in 3D systems share the following two features.
 First, the normal-state FS band topology is limited to the Altland–Zirnbauer (AZ) ten-fold classification~\cite{Kitaev2009TenFoldWayTITSC,Ryu2010TenFoldWayTITSC,Chiu2016RMPTopoClas} (class A for \refcite{Li2018WSMObstructedPairing} and class AII for \refcite{Sun2020Z2PairingObstruction}).
-Second, the normal-state semimetals in these studies are all Weyl or Dirac semimetals, which have analogues in relativistic particle physics.
-Third, the boundary signatures of the nodal SC resulting from the topologically obstructed pairing are first-order (\ie, having boundary modes with codimension 1).
-An important open question is, therefore, whether Cooper pairing order parameters (i) can be topologically obstructed by the normal-state band topology beyond the AZ classification, (ii) can exist in topological semimetals without relativistic analogues, and (iii) can lead to nodal SCs with higher-order (\ie, beyond first order) boundary modes.
+Second, the boundary signatures of the nodal SC resulting from the topologically obstructed pairing are first-order (\ie, having boundary modes with codimension 1).
+An important open question is, therefore, whether Cooper pairing order parameters in 3D systems (i) can be topologically obstructed by the normal-state band topology beyond the AZ classification, and (ii) can lead to nodal SCs with higher-order (\ie, beyond first order) boundary modes.

-In this work, we answer this question in the affirmative (for all three parts) by proposing the `\emph{Euler obstructed Cooper pairing}.'
+In this work, we answer this question in the affirmative (for both parts) by proposing the `\emph{Euler obstructed Cooper pairing}.'
 The normal-state platforms for the pairing are the $\P\TR$-invariant ``monopole-charged" nodal-line~\cite{Fang2015NLSM,Bouhon2017MonopoleNL,Li2017NLMagnon,Bzdusek2017AZInversionNodal,Nomura2018GraphdiyneNLSM,Ahn2018MonopoleNLSM,Tiwari2020PTNodalLine} and spinless-Dirac~\cite{Lenggenhager2021TPBBC} semimetals with negligible spin-orbit coupling (SOC), where the nontrivial band topology on FSs (more precisely, the nontrivial topology of the top two occupied or partially occupied bands on FSs) is characterized by the Euler class~\cite{Zhao2017PTRealCN,Ahn2019TBGFragile,Slager2019Wilson,Bouhon2020FragileGeometric} or the Wilson loop winding number~\cite{Fang2015NLSM,Ahn2018MonopoleNLSM}.
-The band topology is beyond the AZ classification, and both the spinless-Dirac semimetal and the nodal-line semimetal have no relativistic analogues.
+The band topology is beyond the AZ classification.